SWilkov/AspNetCoreStarter/README.md

 to start the server simply type

-'dnu build` - quick build to check everything is ok `dnx web`  - starts the server
+`dnu build` - quick build to check everything is ok

+`dnx web`  - starts the server

 All thats left is start up a browser and navigate to `localhost`